College of Dentistry

 Executive Director, Facilities Services and Planning - Dale A. Christensen, M.B.A.

-Associate Dean, Student Affairs - Jack L. Long, D.D.S.
+Associate Dean, Student Affairs and Student Diversity - Ernie S. Lacy, D.D.S.

 Associate Dean, Clinical Affairs - Stephen J. Griffin, D.D.S.